signalfx/splunk-otel-ruby/MIGRATING.md

 # Migrate from the SignalFx Tracing Library for Ruby

 The SignalFx Tracing Library for Ruby is scheduled to be deprecated by the end of 2022.
-Replace it with the agent from the Splunk Distribution of OpenTelemetry Ruby.
+Replace it with the Splunk Distribution of OpenTelemetry Ruby.

-The agent of the Splunk Distribution of OpenTelemetry Ruby is based on the OpenTelemetry Instrumentation for Ruby, an open-source project that uses the OpenTelemetry API.
+Splunk Distribution of OpenTelemetry Ruby is based on and compatible with the OpenTelemetry Instrumentation for Ruby, an open-source project that uses the OpenTelemetry API.

-Read the following instructions to learn how to migrate to the Splunk Ruby OTel agent.

 ## Compatibility and requirements